Sliman4/slimebook/book/src/lvl1/wallets/main.md

 benefits.

-While I aim to keep this book objective, I know you probably don't want to read 6 pages and compare it yourself, so here's what I recommend:
+While I aim to keep this book objective, I know you probably don't want to read all these pages and compare it yourself, so here's what I recommend:
 - If you're on a computer, use [Meteor Wallet](meteor-wallet.md).
 - If you're on a phone, use [HERE Wallet](here-wallet.md).